This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Doctors can also make mistakes in diagnosing conditions an infant is born with or develops shortly after birth.
 Some of these conditions are life-threatening if not diagnosed and treated quickly.

-There are cases where it is not routine to test for a condition, and the signs are not obvious.
+In some cases, it is not routine to test for a condition, and the signs are not obvious.
 However, there are plenty of instances in which a condition should have been detected and treated.

 If you experienced this tragedy as a parent and you think you can show that your doctor or a hospital was to blame because of some action or inaction taken during delivery or soon after childbirth, you may have a case for infant wrongful death.
+Contact an experienced birth injury lawyer to review your options and take legal action.

 Get Matched with a Leading Birth Injury Attorney in Your Area